-Emory University, Department of Chemistry (Atlanta, Ga): All admitted students receive a $31,000 base stipend, 100% Tuition Subsidy and Insurance Waiver.
+(Atlanta, Ga): All admitted students receive a $32,728 base stipend, 100% Tuition Subsidy, and Insurance Waiver.
 Students may also apply for internal funds for conferences, training, and research during their time at Emory and are automatically considered for merit awards.
-Additionally, enrolled students can apply to over $15,000 of supplemental graduate achievement awards each year.
+Additionally, enrolled students can apply for over $15,000 of supplemental graduate achievement awards each year.

-Notre Dame University, Department of Chemistry and Biochemistry (Notre Dame, IN): Chemistry students have been very successful in securing many of the University Fellowships that are available during the application process.
-Successful applicants receive full-tuition scholarships that include all fees and a stipend of $25,614 – $32,544.
+(Notre Dame, IN): Chemistry students have been very successful in securing many of the University Fellowships that are available during the application process.
+Successful applicants receive full-tuition scholarships that include all fees and a stipend of $31,057.

 Need some tips for the application process?
 See my article How To Get Into a Fully Funded PhD Program: Contacting Potential PhD Advisors.

 Also, sign up to discover and bookmark more than 1300 professional and academic fellowships in the ProFellow database.